biocompute-objects/GW-SMHS-BIOC6223/docs/4_FurtherResearch.md

   * **milestone**: "Further Research"

   Note: only one team member needs to do this.
-  2. If there were tools not found in HIVE or CGC, draft individual emails to them respectively with this information.
+  3. If there were tools not found in HIVE or CGC, draft individual emails to them respectively with this information.
 Template email can be found below.
   *Points of contact*
   for CGC: Dave Robertson <david.roberson@sbgenomics.com>
   For HIVE: HIVE <gwu.hive.team@gmail.com>

 # Deliverables
-Two deliverables for this assignment: 1 paragraph document + 2 separate emails to the HIVE and CGC contact.
+2 deliverables for this assignment: 1 paragraph document + 2 separate emails to the HIVE and CGC contact.
+(To clarify: each team must send 1 email to HIVE and 1 email to CGC)
 Due: 10/13

 ------